 M/S "Terje Vigen"

-M/S "Terje Vigen",
+M/V "Terje Vigen", Call Sign

-1993 sold as "Min Nan" to Xiamen/China.
+1993 as "Min Nan" to Xiamen/China until 10/06 1997

-Seafaring time (vacation agent:
+Seafaring time (Vacation Agent):

 Combine MF-HF-Main transmitter, "Nera" with